WESTCOUNTRY ASBESTOS REMOVAL

 Environment Agency registered

-Asbestos is generally categorised into licensed and non-licensed materials depending on the level of risk involved.
-Higher-risk products, including friable insulation materials and those containing blue or brown asbestos, must be dealt with by licensed contractors due to the increased hazard they present.
-Our services are centred around non-licensed materials, offering a practical, compliant approach for a wide range of domestic and commercial properties.
+Asbestos is generally divided into licensed and non-licensed categories depending on the level of risk presented by the material.
+Higher-risk asbestos products, including pipe lagging, insulation board, sprayed coatings, and materials containing blue or brown asbestos, must legally be handled by licensed asbestos contractors due to their friable nature and increased potential for airborne fibre release.
+Our services focus specifically on non-licensed asbestos removal, providing a safe, compliant, and practical solution for domestic, commercial, agricultural, and industrial properties.

 Asbestos Removal & Testing: Common Questions